soobin-alicia/Address-Term-2023/AT2023_code.md

       list(~ mean(., trim = .2), ~ median(., na.rm = TRUE))
     This warning is displayed once every 8 hours.
     Call `lifecycle::last_lifecycle_warnings()` to see where this warning was generated.

+Okay, I have left with 26,439 values in total.

 # Analysis & Plots